pinkeyyy/monogame-framework-wpfinterop/Readme.md

 ### Initialize/Dispose

-Initialize is only called once (per instance, when the window is created) and Dispose is called for all tabs once the window closes.
+Initialize is only called once (per instance, when the window is created) and Dispose is called for every game instance once the window closes.

 This means, that initialize is called even for those instances that are in "disabled" tabs.
 However IsActive can be used to determine whether the current game is inside the active tab (see below).